cloud-gov/cg-site/content/docs/apps/managing-teammates.md

     ```sh
     cf unset-space-role <email> <org> <space> <role>
     ```
-5. Find the org GUID, by running:
+5. Find the ORG_GUID, by running:

     ```sh
-    cf org --guid
+    cf org <org> --guid
     ```
 6. Use the API to remove the user from the org, by running: